pimterry/loglevel/README.md

 * A `log.getLogger(loggerName)` method.

   This gets you a new logger object that works exactly like the root `log` object, but can have its level and logging methods set independently.
-All loggers must have a name (which is a non-empty string).
+All loggers must have a name (which is a non-empty string, or a [Symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol)).
 Calling `getLogger()` multiple times with the same name will return an identical logger object.

   In large applications, it can be incredibly useful to turn logging on and off for particular modules as you are working with them.
 Using the `getLogger()` method lets you create a separate logger for each part of your application with its own logging level.